 We sometimes think of evolution as a thing of the past, but it continues today, especially as environmental pressures force humans and animals to adapt to survive.
-Here, a few examples of animals evolving in real-time.
+Here are a few examples of animals evolving in real-time.

 1. The lizard with extra sticky feet

-The native green lizards that occupy the lower branches and trunks of Florida’s trees got a rude awakening when their invasive cousins, the brown lizards, moved in.
+The native green lizards—known as Carolina anoles or green anoles—that occupy the lower branches and trunks of Florida’s trees got a rude awakening when their invasive cousins, the brown lizards, moved in.
 Faced with limited resources and double the competition, the green lizards made a move: they abandoned the lower branches for the treetops.
 Up there, the limbs are thinner and smoother, so the green lizards’ bodies had to adapt to the environmental shift.
 To better cling to the smooth branches, their toepads grew bigger and their scales got stickier—in just 15 years and about 20 generations.
-“The degree and quickness with which they evolved was surprising," said Yoel Stuart, a postdoctoral researcher in the College of Natural Sciences at The University of Texas at Austin and lead author of the study.
+“The degree and quickness with which they evolved was surprising," Yoel Stuart, a postdoctoral researcher in the College of Natural Sciences at The University of Texas at Austin and lead author of the study, said.
 "If human height were evolving as fast as these lizards' toes, the height of an average American man would increase from about 5 foot 9 inches today to about 6 foot 4 inches within 20 generations."

 2. The shrimp that lost its eyes